Who Can Be Happy and Free in Russia?: Synopsis

-Chapter I. Pop
+Chapter I. Priest

 The peasants continued on their way.
 They met many people, but no one was interested in life.
 All the wanderers were close to them: the bast shoe, the artisan, the beggar, the coachman.
 The soldier could not be happy.
 He shaves with an awl, warms himself with smoke.
-Toward nightfall, they met a pop.
+Toward nightfall, they met a priest.
 The peasants stood in a row and bowed to the holy man.
 Luka began to ask the priest if he was free to live.
 The priest thought about it and began to talk.
 He simply kept silent about the years of study.
 The priest has no rest.
 He is called to a sick, dying person.
 My heart aches and aches for orphans and people leaving for another world.
 The hand does not rise to take copper dimes - a reward for demand.
 And you have to live on something.
 The priest has no honor.
 They call him insulting words, stay away on the way, compose fairy tales.
 They do not like either a priest's daughter, or a priest, or seminarians.
-Pop is not held in high esteem among all classes.
+A priest is not held in high esteem among all classes.
 Where does the priest get wealth?
 There used to be many nobles in Russia.
 Children were born in the estates, weddings were played.
 Even if one of the landowners lived in cities, then he came to die in the village and bequeathed to be buried in the parish.
 Everyone went to the priests, the wealth grew and multiplied, and the laity also received something.
 Now everything has changed in Russia.
 The landowners scattered across the foreign land, leaving only ruined possessions in their homeland.
-Pop complains about the emerging schismatics who live among the Orthodox.
+The priest complains about the emerging schismatics who live among the Orthodox.
 However, he was lucky here, he avoided the need to cash in on schismatics, since in his parish there are Orthodox Christians in the majority - two-thirds.
 But the life of the priests is becoming more and more difficult, only poor peasants give income.
 And what can they give?
 Only a dime and a pie for the holiday, and eggs for Easter.
 The priest finished his melancholy story and moved on.
 The men pounced on Luka, who argued that the priests live at ease.